-This herb bread recipe is really simple.
+This herb bread recipe is very simple.
 It uses soda as its raising agent, so you don't have to prove it.

 This makes it really quick - you just mix it together and shape it.